Everything You Need To Know About Product Liability Claims in Austin, TX

 Manufacturing Defect Claim

 Contrary to design defects, manufacturing defects don’t affect products widely and are sometimes only found in individual items.
-Manufacturing defects occur when there are errors in quality control or production, resulting in unsafe or unusable products.
-A product’s design can be completely safe, but a manufacturing mistake might cause it to work differently than intended.
-Manufacturing defects generally occur unintentionally and unbeknownst to the manufacturer.
-For example, a manufacturing defect might occur in an assembly line where workers are not paying close attention to what they are doing.
-Examples of manufacturing defects include:
+Manufacturing defects occur when errors in quality control or production result in unsafe or unusable products.

 • Using the wrong materials to construct a product